chunna/simple-deployment/README.md

 sudo yum install -y nginx passenger
 ```
->The simple Sinatra app I will be deploying can actually be delivered via WEBrick.
+>The simple Sinatra app we will be deploying can actually be delivered via WEBrick.
 However, I have chosen to host it using Nginx as the web server and Passenger as the app server, because it represents a more realistic deployment, and is also more scalable and resilient.

 ####Configure Passenger
-In order to configure Passenger, we need to uncomment three lines in the Passenger configuration file - sed comes in handy for this.
+In order to configure Passenger, we need to uncomment three lines in the Passenger configuration file - `sed` comes in handy for this.

 *deploy-3-nginx.sh*
 ```sh